Understanding MCP Servers

 - Search for existing tools or create new ones

-Before you can use a bundle's tools, you must enable it:
+Before you can use the tools, you must enable the MCP server:

 - System checks which providers you need